 THE REST OF RIMINI

-This time I visited Rimini on a Saturday morning.
+This time I visited Rimini on Saturday, in the morning.
 Saturday is a market day.
 The market is all over the old town.
 It starts from the Arch of Augustus and it spreads all over the medieval centre.
 It was a very pleasant experience.
 I enjoyed strolling among numerous stalls that were offering various exquisite products.
 The most interesting were the Italian home made food products, so rare outside of Italy.

 Anyone staying in Rimini for longer will find a lot on offer and will have a lot to do.
 In any case, when I go back to that part of Italy, I will for sure visit it again.